 At this point, your loved one is not acting like the person you once knew.
 He or she is emotionally fragile and cannot think clearly.
 As in our last posts, we want to stress that it is not your loved one’s fault.
 Victims do not choose this for themselves, and they do not “ask for it.”

 This is a heinous situation resulting from intense manipulation — this is psychological warfare and the trafficker is a master of this.
 However, recognizing the signs is an unexpected twist in the trafficker’s plans, so do not give up hope.

 How We Can Help

-The ILF has security experts that spend their careers hunting and finding people and data that most want left unfound.
-We work alongside law enforcement to locate your loved one and any recover details about them.
+The ILF has security experts that spend their careers hunting and finding people and data that most want to be left unfound.
+We work alongside law enforcement to locate your loved one and any recovery details about them.
 We will help you as much as we can during the whole process.